SARWX/diplom2/docs/uart_protocol.md

 ### `TEST_SS_TWR`

-Performs a single SS-TWR ranging exchange with device address `2` and prints the result as a debug line.
+Performs a single SS-TWR ranging exchange with device at short address `2` and prints the measured distance as a debug line.
 Intended for development/calibration only.

 **Response on success:** `OK\r\n` (distance logged via debug output)
 **Response on failure:** `ERR\r\n`